 The programme consists of:

-- An initial visit from our volunteer educators, who will deliver a fun interactive 40-45 minute lesson to your students.
+- An initial visit from our qualified teacher, who will deliver a fun interactive 40-45 minute lesson to your students.
 The program is flexible and can be delivered as a presentation or set up as interactive workstations depending on standalone resources and number of students and teachers.

 - The aim is to tell the story of Kea, convey key messages and engage the next generation.